 The Morris Rosenberg Memorial Lectureship was established in the Department of Sociology at the University of Maryland to pay tribute to the scholarly contributions made by Dr. Rosenberg.
 The lectureship brings eminent sociologists to campus who have made substantial scholarly contributions to the discipline.
 The inaugural Rosenberg Lecture was given by Charles Tilly in October 1999.
 Since then, the Lectureship has brought some of the most prominent sociologists to speak to the UMD Sociology community.

-On November 5, 2021, Dr. Mario L. Small will give this year's lecture.
-Dr. Small is the Grafstein Family Professor at Harvard University.
+Dr. Small is a Quetelet Professor of Social Science in the Department of Sociology at Columbia University.
 An elected member of the American Academy of Arts and Sciences, the American Academy of Political and Social Sciences, and the Sociological Research Association, Small has published award-winning articles and books on urban inequality, personal networks, and the relationship between qualitative and quantitative methods.
 His books include Villa Victoria: The Transformation of Social Capital in a Boston Barrio and Unanticipated Gains: Origins of Network Inequality in Everyday Life, both of which received the C. Wright Mills Award for Best Book.
 His latest book, Someone To Talk To: How Networks Matter in Practice, recipient of the James Coleman Best Book Award among other honors, examines how people decide whom in their network to turn to when seeking a confidant.
 Small is currently studying the relationship between networks and decision-making, the ability of large-scale data to answer critical questions about urban inequality, and the role of qualitative inquiry in cumulative social science.